MAPF-Competition/Start-Kit/README.md

 You can check `version.txt` to know the current version of your start-kit.

 The `upgrade_start_kit.sh` will check which file is marked as an upgrade needed and pull those files from the start-kit.
 It will pull and stage the files, but not commit them.
-This allows you review the changes before commit them.
+This allows you to review the changes before committing them.

 For files stated as unmodifiable in [Parepare_Your_Planner.md](./Prepare_Your_Planner.md), you always commit their changes.